teson2000/REST-x/general.md

 - TIME_FMT - H:i:s
 - HINT - get data entry guidance for resource.

+..this list is incomplete

 ## HATEOAS
-Possible actions and intents on resource should be listed in a links section.
+- On single resource, allowed actions should be listed in a links section.
+- On collection, allowed action on collection (next/prev) should be listed.
+- On collection, allowed actions on collection-item **could** be listed.

 ## Verbs
 To comply with HTTP-standrds, the REST-verbs should be used as follows: